PythonCreator27/JAMStack-4-Content-API/README.md

-# JAMStack Course Part 3 (Advaiya Lad)
+# JAMStack Course Part 4 (Advaiya Lad)

-This is the thir part of the JAMStack course by [freecodecamp.org](https://freecodecamp.org 'The best place for coding!').
+This is the fourth part of the JAMStack course by [freecodecamp.org](https://freecodecamp.org 'The best place for coding!').